Getting the boat to Dalkey Island (or a kayak – more on this below) is one of the more unique things to do in Dublin.

 1. Food in the town

 After the sparsity of the island, get yourself over to Castle Street where there are plenty of mouthwatering food joints to bring you back to the modern world with a bang!
-From classy French cuisine at DeVille’s to fiery Indian dishes at Jaipur, there’s a ton of styles for you to sample in Dalkey.
+From classy French cuisine at DeVille’s to fiery Indian dishes at Jaipur, there’s a ton of excellent restaurants in Dalkey.